top of page

 When you apply for Social Security benefits they often schedule a consultative examination (CE) with one of their doctors.
 Should you go to this exam?

 Yes, you should.
-Failure to attend an examination with a Social Security doctor will hurt your case, both now and in any future appeal, simply by the fact that did not go.
+Failure to attend an examination with a Social Security doctor will hurt your case, both now and in any future appeal, simply by the fact that you did not go.
 There's just no good reason to refuse the exam.
+Refusing will label you as "non-cooperative."

 Will an examination by a Social Security doctor help get you approved?
 Probably not.
 There are several reasons why these exams often do not help the claimant: